Meromorphic open-string vertex algebras and modules over two-dimensional orientable space forms: Previously known results

 for $v\in V$.
 Then for $v\in V$,

 \item {\it Weak associativity with pole-order condition}: For every $u_1, v\in V$, there exists $p\in \mathbb{N}$ such that for every $u_2\in V$,

 \end{enumerate} } \end{defn}

-\begin{rema} This definition is slightly more special than the definition given by Huang in \cite{H-MOSVA}, where $p$ is not necessarily depending only on $u_1$ and $v$.
-This dependence is called pole-order condition and can be used to simplify the verification of axioms.
+\begin{rema} This definition is slightly more special than the definition given by Huang in \cite{H-MOSVA}, where $p$ is not necessarily independent of $u_2$.
+This independence is called pole-order condition and can be used to simplify the verification of axioms.
 Please see \cite{Q-Mod} for a detailed discussion. \end{rema}

 \begin{defn} Let $V$ be a meromorphic open-string vertex algebra.
 A \textit{left $V$-module} is a $\C$-graded vector space $W=\coprod_{m\in \C}W_{[m]}$ (graded by \textit{weights}), equipped with a \textit{vertex operator map}